 How is the assessment being developed?

 MSC Assessment and the BPS are leading the development of the Prescribing Safety Assessment.
 They are supported by the Assessment Board to the PSA, a Technical Capacity and Delivery Group and a cross-sector Stakeholder Group.
-The Assessment Board to the PSA is responsible for overseeing the recruitment experts to write and review assessment items and for developing and quality assuring the test papers.
-The Stakeholder Group includes a student representative from the BMA, and enables key stakeholders, including medical students, to be involved in the development of the assessment and the associated policies and processes.
+The Assessment Board to the PSA is responsible for overseeing the recruitment of experts to write and review assessment items and for developing and quality assuring the test papers.
+The Stakeholder Group includes a student representative from the BMA, and enables key stakeholders, to be involved in the development of the assessment and the associated policies and processes.
 The PSA Technical Capacity and Delivery Group ensures that the technical platform meets the requirements of the assessment.